andyguestysj/dp4g/_docs/topics/3-pyOOOPs/pyoops-1.md

 ### Instance Attributes

 Python classes have two different types of attributes. *Instance attributes* are attributes that must be provided when an object is created.
-These are the attributes from the `__init__` function. *Class attributes* are defined as part of the class and are set to defaults.
+These are the attributes created in the `__init__` function. **Instance attributes** are *object specific*.
+Changing an instance attribute for one object changes it only for that object.

 ## Instance Methods